 In order to advertise and promote the event, webmaster Royce Tivel brought rcsouthsound.com online.
 The site included a simple shopping cart for purchasing tables and raffle tickets.
 Two thirds of the tables were purchased online; one third of the tables were purchased through a mail-in form.
 In addition to the online site, Dick Robb and D.R.
 Phillips, both members of the Sanderson Field RC Flyers (SFRCF), contacted Oregon and Washington R/C clubs.
 D.R. also placed many ads for the event on the Web at places likely to be seen by those interested in R/C. Informational flyers were distributed to clubs and a few hobby shops.
 Thom Martin, Remote Control Hobbies, Olympia, promoted the event both at his shop and at his club, the Thurston County Miniature Aircraft Assn.(TCMAA).
 Word-of-mouth did the rest….
 Thom also collected the great raffle prizes that were donated by generous R/C enthusiasts.
 The museum promoted the event on the front page of their web site–thanks Teri.

 Organizers of the 2013 event fully expect the 2014 swap meet to grow to, perhaps, 75 tables.
-Next year’s swap meet is scheduled for November 7 and 8.
+Next year’s swap meet is scheduled for November 8.

 Many thanks are due to the club sponsors.
 Both clubs provided event workers as well as direct support through table purchases.
 Special thanks to those who so generously donated some great raffle prizes.
 The support given by the museum staff was extraordinary.
 Also, thanks to Jorgensen Air Service for allowing event participants to use their parking lot for overnight RV parking.